 As WebAssembly gets implemented and tested with multiple languages on multiple architectures we may revisit some of the design decisions:

-In general, WebAssembly’s floating point operations provide the guarantee that if all NaNs passed to an operation are “canonical”, the result is “canonical”, where canonical means the most significant bit of the fraction field is 1, and the trailing bits are all 0.
+In general, WebAssembly’s floating point instructions provide the guarantee that if all NaNs passed to an instruction are “canonical”, the result is “canonical”, where canonical means the most significant bit of the fraction field is 1, and the trailing bits are all 0.